Gabyyi/chatting-app/README.md

 ### Future updates:
 -process images and videos as messages <br>
--like posts and comment on that post
+-like posts and comment on that post <br>
--add user classes such as student, teacher, admin etc.
+-add user classes such as student, teacher, admin etc. <br>